comscore

 • facebook

-Google-owned YouTube has announced that it is testing a new feature on Android that will allow users to search for a song on the platform by humming. news Also Read: YouTube Adds New Timer Feature To Help You Stop Scrolling Shorts All Day: How It Works
+Google-owned YouTube has announced that it is testing a new feature on Android that will allow users to search for a song on the platform by humming. news Also Read: Meta will pay creators up to Rs 2.7 lakh to post on Facebook; Here's why

-“We’re experimenting with the ability for folks to search for a song on YouTube by humming or recording a song that’s currently being played,” the company said on the ‘YouTube test features and experiments’ page on Tuesday. news Also Read: YouTube To Curb Deepfake Videos Of Popular Creators With This AI Tool: Here's How
+“We’re experimenting with the ability for folks to search for a song on YouTube by humming or recording a song that’s currently being played,” the company said on the ‘YouTube test features and experiments’ page on Tuesday. news Also Read: FIFA’s new YouTube deal could change how fans watch the 2026 World Cup

-Users in the experiment can toggle from YouTube voice search to the new song search feature, and hum or record the song they are searching for over three seconds in order for the song to be identified. news Also Read: YouTube Gets Dedicated Mental Health And Wellbeing Section For Teenagers: Who Can Access, What's Special?
+Users in the experiment can toggle from YouTube voice search to the new song search feature, and hum or record the song they are searching for over three seconds in order for the song to be identified. news Also Read: ‘Instagram is a drug’: US jury set to decide in social media addiction trial

 Once the song is identified, users will see relevant official music content, user-generated videos and Shorts featuring the searched song in the YouTube app.